-GoMentum Station announces a new partnership today between the with autonomous trucking company Otto.
+GoMentum Station announces a new partnership today between the with autonomous trucking company Uber Advanced Technology Group (Uber ATG) formerly known as Otto.
 This exclusive partnership with Otto marks the beginning of autonomous, commercial vehicle testing at GoMentum Station.

-Less than three months after making their mission public, Otto has put forth a rapid, to-market approach that presents a promising solution to the challenge of improving highway safety.
-Partnership with GoMentum Station, the largest secure test facility in the United States, will allow Otto to rapidly ramp up the testing of hardware- and software-enabled trucks across varied terrain, as well as recreate real-life scenarios in a controlled environment.
+Less than three months after making their mission public, Uber ATG has put forth a rapid, to-market approach that presents a promising solution to the challenge of improving highway safety.
+Partnership with GoMentum Station, the largest secure test facility in the United States, will allow Uber ATG to rapidly ramp up the testing of hardware- and software-enabled trucks across varied terrain, as well as recreate real-life scenarios in a controlled environment.

 “Freight transportation is crucial to the American and world economy,” said Randy Iwasaki, Executive Director of CCTA and former Chair of the US Department of Transportation’s National Freight Advisory Committee.
 Trucks carry the greatest share of the nation’s freight, moving more than 11 billion tons of freight across America’s highways in 2015 alone.
 “This new technology will not only make travelling safer for commercial drivers and the motorists they share the highway with, it will also increase efficiency in one of our key economic sectors,” added Iwasaki.

-With more than five trucks now testing at sites throughout the region 24-hours a day, 7-days a week, Otto will be able to use the testing grounds of GoMentum Station to rapidly test new updates and hardware components.
-The rapid testing will accelerate the time-to-market for Otto as it works to bring on its first commercial partners.
+With more than five trucks now testing at sites throughout the region 24-hours a day, 7-days a week, Uber ATG will be able to use the testing grounds of GoMentum Station to rapidly test new updates and hardware components.
+The rapid testing will accelerate the time-to-market for Uber ATG as it works to bring on its first commercial partners.
 GoMentum Station is already a key hub of testing for personal automobiles and shared, autonomous shuttles.
 Otto is the first and exclusive partner testing autonomous commercial trucks.